-Chris joined the firm in 2011 and his primary practice areas include civil litigation, business and non-profit law and estate planning.
+Chris’ primary practice areas include civil litigation, non-profit and business law and estate planning.
 Chris has successfully represented healthcare providers in numerous medical malpractice cases.
 He has tried cases resulting in defense verdicts in state courts in Missouri and Kansas, as well as Federal Court.
+Chris also frequently represents physicians in administrative matters before the Kansas and Missouri boards of healing arts as well as serves as local counsel for out-of-state corporations dealing with legal matters in local courts.

 “How is Your Documentation: Lessons Learned from Litigation”, Ophthalmic Mutual Insurance Company (“OMIC”) (2014).